Daniel-KM/Omeka-plugin-ArchiveFolder/README.md

     └──── my_image_6.jpg
 ```

+Here, there are 4 or 8 items according to the parameter `unreferenced files`.

 ### Metadata ingest

 The metadata of each item can be imported if they are available in files in a
 supported format.
 Currently, some formats are implemented: a simple text one
-(as raw text or as OpenDocument Text `odt`), a simple json format, a table one
+(as raw text or as OpenDocument Text `odt`, for testing purpose), a simple json
-(as OpenDocument Spreadsheet `ods`), the [Mets] xml, if the profile is based on
+format, a table one (as OpenDocument Spreadsheet `ods`), the [Mets] xml, if the
-Dublin Core, and an internal xml one, `Documents`, that allows to manage all
+profile is based on Dublin Core, and an internal xml one, `Documents`, that
-specificities of Omeka.
-Other ones can be easily added via a simple class.
+allows to manage all specificities of Omeka.
+Other ones can be easily added via
+a simple class, like [Ead] with the plugin [Ead for Omeka].

 ```
     My Digitized Books